aliaydin96/EngineeringDesign/README.md

-# First week to do list
+# 15-22 October To Do List
 ## Deadlines
 * BUSINESS	STATEMENT	DUE:	Oct.
 19,	Friday,	17:00